-As divorce lawyers in Charleston, SC, we know that the first thing divorcing couples lose is TRUST.
-Due to wounding feelings and disillusionment over the failed marriage, its only natural that one or more of the parties begins to question everything in the marriage including the parties’ finances.
+As divorce lawyers in Mount Pleasant, SC, we know that the first thing divorcing couples lose is TRUST.
+Due to wounding feelings and disillusionment over the failed marriage, it is only natural that one or more of the parties begins to question everything in the marriage including the parties’ finances.
 In divorces where the spouses are salaried or earn a wage, calculating income and identifying assets is typically a straightforward process.
 In those cases, there is usually a decent paper trail of the money coming in and the money flowing out.
 But when a spouse is self-employed, that’s when a divorce can get very complicated.
 In those cases, we’ve seen a lot of money thrown at legal fees and forensic accountants to try to uncover whether there is money or assets that have been siphoned away.
-Sometimes the time and money spent examining the couple’s finances is worth the payoff; sometimes its a “snipe hunt” that is a tremendous waste of the parties’ financial resources.
+Sometimes the time and money spent examining the couple’s finances is worth the payoff; sometimes it is a “snipe hunt” that is a tremendous waste of the parties’ financial resources.

-What can be done to: (a) protect yourself from a spouse who is hiding assets or money or (b) if you are the self-employed spouse, to avoid a costly witch-hunt in family court?
+What can be done to (a) protect yourself from a spouse who is hiding assets or money or (b) if you are the self-employed spouse, to avoid a costly witch-hunt in family court?
 Here are some practical tips whether for both spouses:

 Protecting Yourself from the Dishonest Spouse

 As former President Ronald Reagan used to say, “Trust, but verify.”
 From the beginning of your marriage, become actively involved in your family’s financial affairs.
 Know your assets, debts, income, and expenses.
 Insist that all of your family’s financial documents such as tax returns, bank and credit card statements, retirement income statements, and so on are stored in a location where both spouses have full access.
 Review your individual tax returns and your spouse’s business returns.
 If you don’t understand what is declared on these returns, take time to meet with your accountant to have the accountant explain it to you.